Skip to content

 Nine things can trigger a green screen on Vizio TVs.
 Knowing which category your problem falls into saves hours of trial and error.

 Cable and connection issues are the most frequent culprit.
-A loose HDMI cable, a damaged cable end, or a faulty HDMI port on the TV itself can all corrupt the video signal enough to produce a solid green or green-tinted picture.
+Any loose HDMI cable corrupts the signal enough to turn the screen green.

 Software and settings problems come next.
-The Tint slider in Picture settings shifted to green, Color Temperature locked on Cool, RGB-only mode enabled, or HDR mode conflicting with non-HDR content can all cause green output.
-A firmware bug falls here too.
+The Tint slider shifted to green, Color Temperature locked on Cool, RGB-only mode set to Green, or HDR mode conflicting with SDR content all cause green output.
+Firmware bugs fall into this category as well, and these are the most fixable causes since they require no tools or parts.

 Hardware failures are less common but harder to fix at home.
 A failing T-CON board, a loose LVDS ribbon cable between the main board and T-CON, or a bad LED driver board can produce persistent green screens that survive every software fix.